anybirds/Newbie/README.md

   * Set **Application** as **Startup Project**
   * Build and Run

 ## Documentation
 All descriptions are directly written to the code itself.
+[Github Wiki](https://github.com/anybirds/Newbie/wiki) is also available.

 ## Copyright
-Copyright © 2019 Hajun Kim, Undergraduate student in KAIST.
+Copyright © 2021 Hajun Kim, Undergraduate student in KAIST.
 All rights reserved.